-Stop Email Spam with Obscure.js (Hide Your Email Address From Spammers)
+Stop Email Spam With Obscure.js (Hide Your Email Address From Spammers)

-Did you know that spambots scan websites looking to harvest emails all the time.
+Did you know that spambots scan websites looking to harvest emails all the time?
 I didn’t.
 At least, not starting out.

 When I first started programming, I didn’t know that it was a bad idea to hardcode email addresses into my HTML.
 Needless to say, I got a lot of spam.
 Lots and lots of it.